 - Caseload sizes and large territories make it difficult for staff to provide Independent Living training with sufficient frequency to enhance the customer's mastery of independent living and blindness related skills.
-There is a limited supply of qualified applicants of individuals trained to fill positions. - The amount of time required to produce Braille and large print texts is lengthy and there is a shortage of Braille transcribers to transcribe books when needed. - DBVI could potentially loose mandatory access to Federal Buildings to provide food services to Military Dining as the Randolph Sheppard Act is challenged. - Anticipated Changes in Products or Services:
+There is a limited supply of qualified applicants of individuals trained to fill positions. - The amount of time required to produce Braille textbooks is lengthy and there is a shortage of Braille transcribers to transcribe books when needed. - DBVI could potentially loose mandatory access to Federal Buildings to provide food services to Military Dining as the Randolph Sheppard Act is challenged.